ts33kr/granite/README.md

 services with a rock solid architecture.
 Granite also bundles some unique approaches and systems, such as the class composition system along with a unique, code driven approach for crafting UI/UX.

+##Concept
+The Granite framework is built around the concept of being entirely code driven.
+That means it diverts from the modern ideas of heavily using markup languages and declarative techniques, such as HTML, CSS, QML and other of a kind.
+Instead, it provides a powerful foundation for expressing everything in terms of coding, objects and events in an asynchronous fashion, mostly, in order to match the Node.js idioms.
+The Granite was engineered for perfectly matching the one-man-show scenario, when one or more programmers have to do the job of an entire team.
+The framework provides a unique way of the client/server site integration that allows for entirely transparent data and event passing.
+The overall architecture of Granite makes it perfect for engineers.